 EAT: Locals Recommend

-Gram Russo’s for Italian at the Presque Isle Convention Center and the coffee-shop Riverside Restaurant for no-frills breakfast.
+Gram Russo’s for Italian at the Presque Isle Convention Center and the coffee shop Riverside Restaurant for no-frills breakfast.

-Where to Stay in Presque Isle ME
+Presque Isle ME Hotels

 STAY: Presque Isle Hampton Inn